Lincalibur/G-O-E/README.md

-Sure!
-Here’s a sample `README.md` for your project "GOE (God Of Excel)":

----

 # GOE (God Of Excel)

 GOE (God Of Excel) is a Python-based application designed to perform various operations on Excel files, including comparing, finding matches, removing duplicates, sorting, counting, summarizing, and more.
 The application features a user-friendly GUI built with CustomTkinter.